Kolmogorov's Equations for Jump Markov Processes and their Applications to Control Problems: Introduction

 \section{Introduction}

-This paper describes the structure of solutions of Kolmogorov's backward and forward equations for jump Markov processes and applications of these results to continuous-time jump Markov decision processes (CTJMDPs).
-It is based on our joint publications \cite{FMS,FMS2,FMS3} with Manasa Mandava (1984-2019).

-Kolmogorov introduced backward and forward equation in his seminal paper \cite{Kol} ``On analytic methods in probability theory" published in 1931.
+\textbf{1.1.} A. N. Kolmogorov introduced backward and forward equation in his seminal paper \cite{Kol} ``On analytic methods in probability theory" published in 1931.
 Among many deep ideas and results introduced there, he explicitly wrote backward and forward equations for jump Markov processes with finite and countable state spaces and for diffusion processes.

-Feller studied Kolmogorov's equations in several publications, and in \cite{Fel} he studied Kolmogprov's equations for nonhomogeneous jump Markov processes with Polish state spaces.
+W. Feller studied Kolmogorov's equations in several publications.
+In partucular, in \cite{Fel} he studied Kolmogprov's equations for nonhomogeneous jump Markov processes with Polish state spaces.
 He clarified later in the errata to \cite{Fel} that the uniqueness results in \cite{Fel} were correct only for nonexplosive processes.
 Examples of multiple solutions to Kolmogorov's equations for homogeneous jump Markov processes with countable state spaces were provided by Doob~\cite{Do}, Kendall~\cite{Ken}, and Reuter~\cite{Reu}; see also the book by Anderson~\cite{Anderson}.

-For possibly explosive processes Feller~\cite{Fel} wrote explicit formulae for transition probabilities.
-In this paper we use a term transition function instead of a transition probability because the full measure may not be equal to 1.
-It is easy to conclude from Feller's~\cite{Fel} arguments that the transition function of the jump Markov process is the minimal solution of the corresponding Kolmogorov backward equation.
+\textbf{1.2.} For possibly explosive processes Feller~\cite{Fel} wrote explicit formulae for transition probabilities.
+In this paper we use the term ``transition function" instead of a transition probability because the full measure may not be equal to 1.

+It is easy to conclude from Feller's~\cite{Fel} arguments that the transition function of the jump Markov process is the \emph{minimal} solution of the corresponding Kolmogorov \emph{backward} equation.
 Feller~\cite{Fel} mostly studied backward equations trying to show that a solution of a backward equation also solves a forward equation for sets of states with bounded jump intensities.
 The possible reason for this approach, as this reason was mentioned by Feller~\cite{Fel}, was that, while Kolmogorov's backward equations can be written under very general conditions, the right-hand side of Kolmogorov's forward equations can be an uncertainty of the form of $\infty-\infty$ for some sets of states even if jump rates are bounded at each state.

+\textbf{1.3.} There are many applications of jump Markov processes, and one of them is the area of continuous-time jump Markov decision processes (CTJMDPs); see monographs \cite{GH, KR, PZ} dealing with this topic.
+One of the basic questions for CTJMDPs is how to define a policy and a stochastic process defined by a policy.